 - Walkthroughs are permitted through all public spaces without permission or designated time.

 - A minimum of three residents must occupy the facility during each official break period and/or summer months in order for the facility to remain open.

 - Unwanted room furniture cannot be stored during the academic year.
-The furniture in the Margaret Morrison Greek special interest housing areas is solely owned by Housing and Dining Services.
+The furniture in the Margaret Morrison Greek special interest housing areas is solely owned by Housing Services.

 - Closet doors in rooms and apartments cannot be removed.

 - Due to fire-safety hazards, residents are not permitted to leave furniture in hallway corridors.
 Residents or organizations will incur a penalty fee of $200 for each violation of the fire-safety guidelines.

 - Residents may receive permission by submitting construction plans to the Greek Facility Coordinator.
 Home-constructed lofts must be free standing, fire-proofed and securely constructed for safety purposes.
 Upon completion of construction, the Greek Facility Coordinator must approve the completion and sign off on construction.

 - Students are not permitted to paint rooms or other residential areas.
 Housing Services maintains a rotation schedule that allows for all residential facilities to be painted on a regular basis.
 Students who paint their rooms without authorization will be charged the cost of having the room professionally painted.
 Greek organization requests to paint areas of a house should be directed to the Greek Facility Coordinator.